This article was updated on January 12th, 2024

 - Neurological symptoms such as muscle twitching on the face

 - Nasal discharge or nose bleeds

-Blood tests can also be helpful in identifying underlying allergies and for assessing the overall health of your dog.
+Blood tests: blood tests can also be helpful in identifying underlying allergies and assessing the overall health of your dog.

 Questions your vet might ask you

 It’s important to be prepared for your visit to the vet as they’re likely to ask you many questions about the lesions you’ve noticed on your dog’s nose.
 Having these answers pre-prepared will help save time and allow your vet to reach a diagnosis much faster.
 These questions include: